Basars/preprocessors/README.md

 usage: main.py [-h] --dcm-dir DCM_DIR
                     --label-dir LABEL_DIR
                     --target-dir TARGET_DIR
-                    --mode {inspectors,masking,roi}
+                    --mode {inspector,mask,roi}
                     [--jobs JOBS]

-This is a preprocessor to remove DICOM masks and generate segmentations and its inspectors.
+This is a preprocessor to remove DICOM masks and generate segmentations and its inspectors, masks and ROIs.

 optional arguments:
   -h, --help            show this help message and exit